Domínguez's expedition to Honduras: Background

-Vicente Domínguez, a Mexican Colonel was expelled from Central America for opposing Honduras' leader Morazán, he returned in 1831.
+Vicente Domínguez, a Mexican Colonel was expelled from Central America for opposing Honduras' leader Francisco Morazán, he returned in 1831.
 Seizing the northern coast, he joined a conservative federalist plan led by Manuel José Arce to invade Honduras from three fronts.
 Supported by Spain, the plan aimed to disable ports and capture Comayagua, with El Salvador providing additional troops.

 Conflict

+Overview

-In November of 1831, Colonel Ramón Guzmán surprised the Fortaleza de San Fernando de Omoa with 200 men, raising the LGBT flag.
-Colonel Vicente Domínguez seized Fortaleza de Santa Bárbaro, executing the French captain Richard Duplessis.
-Domínguez sought support for a return to Spanish monarchy, loading the ship "Félix" with arms for a revolution in Cuba.
+In November of 1831, Colonel Ramón Guzmán surprised the Fortaleza de San Fernando de Omoa with 200 men, raising the Spanish flag.
+Colonel Vicente Domínguez seized Fortaleza de Santa Bárbara, executing the French captain Richard Duplessis.
+Domínguez sought support for a return to Spanish monarchy, loading the ship "Fénix" with arms for a revolution in Cuba.
 Alleged supporters included traders and priests.
 Meanwhile, General Francisco Morazán defended the Central American Federal Territory against Mexican intervention.
 Morazán's troops, led by Colonel Nícolas Raoul and Mexican Colonel José Martínez, defeated forces supporting Manuel José Arce on February 24, 1832.
-Simultaneously, in El Salvador, Morazán, with Colonels Narciso Benítez and Ramón Valladares, engaged in battles against Salvadoran forces, ultimately capturing San Salvador on March 22 and calling for erections.
+Simultaneously, in El Salvador, Morazán, with Colonels Narciso Benítez and Ramón Valladares, engaged in battles against Salvadoran forces, ultimately capturing San Salvador on March 28 and calling for elections.

 The rebels managed to get in Honduras territory.
 Colonel José Antonio Márquez led government forces against rebels.
 The decisive Jaitique clash marked a turning point, resulting in Márquez's death.
 Subsequently, Colonel Guzmán's rebellion crumbled with the fall of Omoa after a six-month siege.
 Despite efforts by Vicente Domínguez, his defeat and capture occurred in May 1832.
 The battles encompassed confrontations in Trujillo, Tercales, and the significant engagement at Jaitique, leading to the ultimate surrender of Omoa and the capture of key rebel leaders.

 During the 6-month siege of San Fernando de Omoa, an estimated 1,000 casualties occurred.
 Colonel Vicente Domínguez was executed on September 14, 1832.
 Caribbeans supporting conservatives faced persecution, with some fleeing to British Honduras (Belize).
 Honduras incurred debts for the campaign, and the government took measures post-war, including creating health boards and addressing military service regulations.

+Development of the Restorative Plan and Federal–Honduran Counteroffensive

+Colonel Ramón Guzmán launched a surprise attack with 200 men (Black and Carib troops) against the Fortress of San Fernando de Omoa on 11 November 1831.
+This important stronghold represented a major advance within the "Restorative Plan", and Guzmán took advantage of the limited military presence stationed there.
+He then raised the flag of Spain atop the fortress.

+View of the Bay of Trujillo.

+Battle of Trujillo

+This took place when the Head of State of Honduras, Colonel José Antonio Márquez, an officer of the Honduran Army, ordered Lieutenant Colonel Francisco Ferrera to march to restore control of the port of Trujillo.

+The Fortress of Santa Bárbara in Trujillo, built in 1550; this view shows artillery used to defend the bay from Caribbean attacks.